by CSyphrett and Doc Quantum

 “We’ll soon find out,” said the Peacemaker.
 “Let’s get these two to the Vault for a full medical examination.
 Let the Blue Beetle know we’ll need his chemistry skills.
 They might have been given time-delayed drugs to keep them from talking upon capture.”

-The other three villains known as the Ultra-Humanoid, Egghead, and Dark Angel also fell into comas, the Ultra-Humanoid being the last to become unconscious.
-Unfortunately, the interrogations were ineffectual, and none of them had revealed any information about those responsible for giving them powers and setting them against the world’s greatest super-teams.
+The other three villains known as the Ultra-Humanoid, Egghead, and Dark Angel also fell into comas, the Ultra-Humanoid being the last to fall unconscious.
+Unfortunately, their brief interrogations had been ineffectual, and before they passed out none of them had revealed any information about those responsible for giving them powers and setting them against the world’s greatest super-teams.

 Then the satellites began to feed two similar situations to the monitor boards.
 Two giant beanstalks had appeared.
 One was planted in Cuba, the other in Japan.
 The State Department had tried to get in touch with the communist leader of the latter, but Fidel Castro had denied intervention by U.S. forces except at Guantanamo Bay.
 The U.S. Navy had moved in to begin an evacuation if it became necessary.